NYC Disorderly Conduct Lawyer

 Up first, is disorderly conduct under the New York Penal Law.
 Section 240.20 in the New York Penal Law criminalizes the disorderly conduct throughout the state.
 To be guilty of disorderly conduct under this state statute, an individual must either:

 This is a broad definition for a criminal offense.
-Unlike other crimes, such as shoplifting or prostitution in NYC, there are many reasons and actions that can lead to charges of disorderly conduct.
+Unlike other crimes, such as shoplifting or prostitution in New York City, there are many reasons and actions that can lead to charges of disorderly conduct.
 For example:

 Second, as of December 2017, NYC has its own local ordinance regarding actions of disorderly conduct.
 The ordinance specifically covers disorderly behavior, including obscene conduct or language in public, public altercations or fights, and impeding traffic.
 An NYC criminal defense lawyer can also help fight these local charges.